Fractional conformal Laplacians and fractional Yamabe problems: Introduction

 It is then a very natural variational problem for $I^*_\gamma$.
 For instance, right away one sees that a minimizer of $I^*_\gamma$ is automatically nonnegative, which was a huge issue for the functional $I_\gamma$.

-One of key ingredients in our work here is the following Hopf type maximum principle.
-We drew the inspiration from some version of that type Hopf's lemma for the Euclidean half space case (Proposition 4.10 in \cite{Cabre-Sire:I}).
+One key ingredient in our work here is the following Hopf type maximum principle.
+We drew inspiration from some version of Hopf's lemma for the Euclidean half space case (Proposition 4.11 in \cite{Cabre-Sire:I}).